neo4j-drivers/neo4j-drivers.github.io/specs/bolt-handshake-protocol-specification.md

-# Bolt Handshake Protocol v1
+# Bolt Handshake Protocol Specification

 Bolt is a client-server protocol designed primarily for executing queries against a database server.
 Communication occurs through request-response exchanges, in much the same way as HTTP.